 Francis A. Silva painted Kingston Point, Hudson River circa 1873 when the Hudson River School was extending into its second generation of artists.
 The wild and untamed landscapes of the 1830s had mellowed into the calm and tamed landscapes of the 1870s.
-Aggressive artists like Thomas Cole had been supplanted by more peaceful artists like Francis A. Silva.
-Americans appreciated peaceful artists because Americans were ready to enjoy life after the hardships of the American Civil War.
-What better way for Americans to enjoy life than to surround themselves with enjoyable images of natural beauty?
+Dynamic artists like Thomas Cole had been supplanted by their calmer counterparts like Francis A. Silva.
+Americans appreciated peaceful artists because they were ready to enjoy life after the hardships of the Civil War.
+What better way to enjoy life than to surround themselves with enjoyable images of natural beauty?
 Kingston Point, Hudson River is an image of how enjoyable life can be for anyone.

 However, by the 1870s Manifest Destiny was no longer the moral dilemma of the day.
 The West Coast of the United States had been reached and occupied.
 There was no longer a western frontier.
 The United States had reached its westernmost natural boundary on the Pacific Coast.
 The Hudson River School artists of the 1870s, like Francis A. Silva, returned to the East Coast of New England for inspiration and painted scenes like Kingston Point, Hudson River.

-Surviving the war, we can believe Francis A. Silva wanted to throw himself into the beautiful pleasures of life and capture them on canvas.
+Surviving the war, we can believe Silva wanted to throw himself into the beautiful pleasures of life and capture them on canvas.
 Kingston Point, Hudson River could be an encapsulation of this theory.
 Life is too easily filled with war and ugliness, why not capture some of its peace and beauty?
 The wild and untamed nature of the earlier Hudson River School is now less wild and less untamed.
 It is more approachable, more enjoyable, and almost takes on the appeal of visiting a state park.
 It still has elements of the wild, but it is not savage survivalism.

 A more harmonious blend of civilization and nature is found in Kingston Point, Hudson River.
 The painting has a naturally low horizon, which allows ample amounts of blissfully blue sky.
 The low viewpoint suggests a person standing on the shoreline in the foreground.
 The viewer is on the water’s edge and experiences the same wind and light that affects the boat, rocks, and mountains.
-The viewer is part of this delightful experience.
+The spectator is part of this delightful experience.
 The breeze blowing the boat’s sails and the water’s surface also blows the viewer’s face.
 The lapping water and fluttering sails are heard by the sailors and the viewer.
 Romance and relaxation radiate throughout Kingston Point, Hudson River.

 Kingston Point, Hudson River is masterfully divided into three vertical spaces.
 The left third is dominated by water.
 This is the realm of lakes, rivers, and oceans.
-The centre third is dominated by the boat.
+The center third is dominated by the boat.
 This is the realm of humanity and civilization.
 The right third is dominated by land.
 This is the realm of shorelines, rocks, and mountains.
-Humans are in the middle of the two Earthly elements: water and land.
-Humans are at the centre of the painting.
+Humans are in the middle of the two earthly elements: water and land.
+Humans are at the center of the painting.
 However, the human figures on the boat are too tiny to be discernible.
 They are small but significant.